 As a general proposition, people, including businesses, are expected to conduct themselves with due care and consideration to the well-being of others.
 When my negligence causes my neighbor harm, I may be liable to my neighbor for the harm that I have caused resulting from my negligence.

 Negligence is, generally, a deviation from a standard of care.
 The standard of care that applies in a given situation is determined by all the facts and circumstances related to that situation.
 We have hundreds of years of case law that define the parameters of reasonable care and negligence.

-Even if you might not agree with the experts, the law, generally, relies on experts.
-In litigation, experts are used to establish the standard of care to be applies to a particular situation.
+Even if you might not agree with the experts, we need to be mindful that the law, generally, relies on experts.
+In litigation, experts are used to establish the standard of care to be applied to a particular situation.
 Thus, the experts who are speaking to the COVID-19 threat are likely the ones courts would use to establish a standard of care in relation to the current threat.

 If you are a business owner, you should consider carefully what the experts are saying, because that is likely the standard of care that might be applied to a claim made against you.
-You might be skeptical of what the experts say, yourself, but be assured that your opinion will not count when it comes resolving a claim in court.
+You might be skeptical of what the experts say, yourself, but be assured that your opinion will not count when it comes to litigation.
 An expert’s opinion will determine your fate.

 Experts, of course, often disagree.
 It seems that anyone will say about anything if they are getting paid to say it.
 The disagreement among competing experts, though, shouldn’t settle the matter for you.